- Copyright regulations interfere with your plans to produce electronic dance music? An EDM making software will take care of that.

 - Multiple display support

 Magix ACID Pro / Acid Pro 365

 Magix is the same company that owns Vegas Pro video editing software.
 It also offers its music production DAW software Acid Pro.
-The Acid Pro comes in multiple version.
-The perpetual license costs $139 while the subscription model starts at $9.99 per month.
+The Acid Pro comes in multiple versions.

 Acid Pro was mainly known for its loop tools.
 However, the latest version of the software comes with a wider feature set than ever.